 PAC For A Change – Races to Watch

 After losing the 2018 election to Kyrsten Sinema, Martha McSally was appointed to fill John McCain’s seat for two years.
 If she is reelected in 2020, she would fill the remainder of that term and have to run again in 2022.
 In 2018, McSally ran as a Trump clone (as she was in the House, voting with Trump 97% of the time) and a McCain critic.
 This appeared to hurt her last time and will again.
-Several Democrats have expressed interest in the race, including Rep. Ruben Gallego and Grant Wood, a former Republican state attorney general.
-But the field would likely clear if Mark Kelly enters the race.
-The former astronaut, Navy veteran, and husband of Gabby Giffords would be a formidable foe for McSally.
+Mark Kelly, the Democratic candidate and former astronaut, Navy veteran, and husband of Gabby Giffords, is a formidable foe for McSally.

 This purple state is trending blue.
 In 2018, Mainers elected a Democratic governor (to succeed the Neanderthal Republican Paul LePage) and replaced a GOP Member of Congress.
 Senator Susan Collins had been historically very popular, but she infuriated her constituents and thousands of grassroots Democratic donors with her vote to confirm Brett Kavanaugh and especially her specious speech casting Kavanaugh as an even-handed moderate.
 If a strong Democratic challenger emerges, Collins may be headed for the exit – possibly retiring before the campaign begins.
 (2014: Collins 67 – Bellows 31)